Nouvo Tè Farm / Eden Agricultural School - Les Cayes, Haiti

 Located near Les Cayes in the South West of Haiti.
 "Nouvo Tè Farm", which is Creole for "New Earth Farm", is situated on a parcel of land near the local market.
 The land is owned by our very own 2013 Farmer Exchange participant Guypson Catalis.
 In 2014 Guypson completed his agronomy studies.
 He has since visited us several times at New Earth Farm in Virginia and has become full-time farm manager and project coordinator for this endeavor.
 Guypson, his wife Bernithe and their little son Walter live in the farmhouse on the property.

-You can click through the gallery below for some images of the work being done including land cultivation, seed starter bed preparation and the start of sowing with a variety of heirloom seeds.
+You can click through the galleries below for some images of the work being done including land cultivation, seed starter bed preparation and the start of sowing with a variety of heirloom seeds.

 In 2014 the project had its first transplants of varieties of okra, cucumber and other species hit the field, and initial education programs have taken place, including a composting workshop for community members and regional farmers.